subhasubra/kafka101/README.md

 - A basic Kafka Producer and Consumer based on SpringBoot, tested with 3 Broker Cluster, Zookeeper.
 - Unit and Integration Testing Code Snippets
 - Retry and Error Handling
+- Serialization and Deserialization using Custom Apache Avro Serdes and Spring Cloud Schema Registry
-- Serialization and Deserialization using Apache Avro
+- Serialization and Deserialization using Kafka Apache Avro Serdes and Confluent Schema Registry
+- Custom Partitioning (Message pushed to a particular partition based on criteria)
 - Custom Partition Assignment Strategy (Rack Aware as an example)
 - Kafka Streams that reads data from a topic (source: FileStreamSource Kafka Connector), computes metrics and streams it into another topic using windowing and local state stores (sink (consumed by): Elastic Kafka Connector)